 Making a budget is never the most fun thing in the world.
 It's time-consuming, requires constant double- and triple-checking to ensure everything adds up right, and is often stressful.

 Luckily, tech-savvy folks can take advantage of the budget-creating tools Lars Peterson rounded up in a list for U.S. News to make budgeting less painful.
-These useful apps and tools include:
+You can use an app like Mint which automatically tracks and categorizes your spending.

 2. Find out the best time to buy presents by creating a list of birthdays